 I’ve been running the Year Five mission for the School of Adventure for several weeks now.
 I was maybe going to let it finish before I posted a write-up of the whole thing, but there would be a lot to cover.
-And now I’ve drafted a post about an idea I had and implemented while running it, and that contains pretty thorough spoilers for a couple of the recent sessions.
+And now I’ve drafted a post about an idea I used while running it, and that contains pretty thorough spoilers for a couple of the recent sessions.
 So I think I’ll write up the early and middle stages of the adventure here, then post the idea article as a part 2, and then do a part 3 covering just the last few sessions (which, at time of writing, we haven’t played yet).

-This Year Five mission will be the last for the School of Adventure, at last as we know it.
+This Year Five mission will be the last for the School of Adventure, at least as we know it.
 The players are going to move on to other real-life schools after the summer.
 I may stop running it for my own life reasons.
 And in any case, the whole premise of the School of Adventure defines it as a levels 1-5 campaign, one level per SoA year with Year Five the final one.

 So, I’m keen to give the kids a good send-off and not worried about setting unwise precedents or storing trouble for the future.
 So I pretty much planned the adventure around the players’ wish-lists and crazy ideas.
 Sitting there all this time on the character sheets in the Bonds boxes have been two intriguing ideas that we’ve never explored.
 Kuswo’s Bond is ‘the lost dragon turtle’ and Sukini’s is ‘a baby bronze dragon’.
 Right, I’ll definitely put those in.
 Kuswo also is always trying to get on every creature they meet and ride it.
 Morgran has been collecting monster body parts since his first adventure, starting with three zombie heads that he stripped the flesh from and kept the skulls, apparently intent on summoning the Wither.
 Bolok and Elliot haven’t given me such clear leads about what they want, but they do have quite distinctive play styles, and I’ve been conscious that I’ve not made available any magic items, so perhaps I can let them enjoy magic goodies that complement their styles.

-So, the mission this year is to secure and bring back a scale from the legendary Dragon Turtle.
+So, the mission this year, our heroes’ final exam, is to secure and bring back a scale from the legendary Dragon Turtle.
 The students are provided with an initial briefing on this creature, about how it is rarely seen and is far too powerful and dangerous to fight directly, so they will have to use their ingenuity to secure a shed scale.
 The briefing gives information on a couple of past Dragon Turtle attacks and a lead to a Professor Zeevarer who is the world authority on the creature.
 The locations of these various leads are scattered across a stretch of sea and islands, reachable from the School of Adventure by boat.

 I wasn’t telling the players at this point, but I had also planned for them to meet a baby bronze dragon along the way, and that there would be an opportunity for Morgran to build a terrible monster from his collected parts, which could battle the Dragon Turtle and hopefully knock a scale off it.